Structure of sets which are well approximated by zero sets of harmonic polynomials: Introduction

 In the last section of the paper, \S7, we specialize Theorem \ref{t:main1} and Theorem \ref{t:main3} to the setting of two-phase free boundary problems for harmonic measure mentioned above, which motivated our investigation.
 This includes the case that $A=\partial\Omega$ is the boundary of a 2-sided NTA domain $\Omega\subset\RR^n$ whose interior harmonic measure $\omega^+$ and exterior harmonic measure $\omega^-$ are mutually absolutely continuous and have Radon-Nikodym derivative $f=d\omega^-/d\omega^+$ satisfying $\log f\in C(\partial\Omega)$ or $\log f\in \VMO(d\omega^+)$.

 \begin{ack} A portion of this research was completed while the second author was visiting the University of Washington during the spring of 2015.
 He thanks the Mathematics Department at UW for their hospitality.
-The first author acknowledges and thanks Stephen Lewis for many insightful conversations about local set approximation, which have duly influenced the present manuscript. \end{ack}
+The first author acknowledges and thanks Stephen Lewis for many insightful conversations about local set approximation, which have duly influenced the present manuscript.
+The authors would like to thank an anonymous referee for his or her critical feedback, which has led to an improved exposition of these results.\end{ack}